nette/code-checker/readme.md

 and make sure your global vendor binaries directory is in [your `$PATH` environment variable](https://getcomposer.org/doc/03-cli.md#global).

-It requires PHP version 7.2 and supports PHP up to 7.4.
-(Version 2.x works with PHP 5.6.)
+It requires PHP version 8.0.